aservet1/reactRAPL/README.md

 # react-rapl
-Using a React.js frontend to request jRAPL readings from the remote server.
+Using a React.js frontend to request jRAPL readings.
+Then you can monitor a server's energy through the internet.

 ### jRAPL
 Energy reading library in Java. jRAPL = Java RAPL.
 RAPL is Running Average Power Limit, and interface that Intel processors have